zeevgoshen/Permutations_Service/README.md

 <b>*KNOWN ISSUES</b>

--No UI updates on long words being permutated.
+-No UI updates on long words being permutated.<br/>
 -The Test project files are included but the project was removed from the solution since it was causing build issues when downloading/cloning from Github.